 It only took thirty minutes and two wet socks for me to realize the weight on my back and distance I had to travel.
-In the past my resolve may have faltered but the pain only made me walk faster.
-I only stopped twice on my way up to the Routeburn Flats Hut – once to tighten my straps and once to just take it all in.
-The rain was dense as was the forest.
-Ferns lined the well-appointed trail bowing to the rain, beading like sweat.
+In the past, my resolve may have faltered but the pain only made me walk faster.
+I only stopped twice on my way up to the Routeburn Flats Hut – once to tighten my laces and once just to take it all in.
+The rain was dense, as was the forest.
+Ferns lined the well-appointed trail, bowing to the rain, beading sweat.
 Moss encrusted trees provided shelter between river gorges with narrow suspension bridges and glacial waterfalls.
 The rain made the forest come alive.

-Only two hours into my journey I was greeted by a massive river valley and the Routeburn Flats hut.
-It felt like one second I was walking in an enchanted forest and the next I was greeted by the great plains surrounded by towering glacial mountains.
+Two hours into my journey, I was greeted by a massive river valley and the Routeburn Flats hut.
+One second I was walking in an enchanted forest and the next I was greeted by the great plains and surrounded by towering glacial mountains.
 I quickly acquainted myself with the hut and fellow trekkers trying to dry off, made myself a quick meal – noticed the sun had finally decided to make an appearance and took off exploring the meadow.

-Tall grass happily greeted my newly blistered feet, surely a result of the wet socks and heavy bag, as it couldn’t have been my total lack of training… I walked deep into the river valley with waterfalls on either side, camera in hand.
-My electronics soon felt like a burden however, so I soon returned to camp to grab my journal and park my devices.
+Tall grass happily greeted my newly blistered feet, surely a result of my wet socks and heavy bag, as it couldn’t have been my total lack of training… I walked deep into the river valley with waterfalls on both sides, camera in hand.
+My electronics soon felt like a burden however, so I soon returned to camp to grab my journal and pack my devices.

-Soon I stumbled.
-I tumbled.
-I laughed on my back looking at the sky hidden in the tall grass.
+Soon I stumbled; I tumbled.
+I laughed on my back looking at the sky, hidden in the tall grass.
 I sat up only to be pushed back down by a strong gust of wind – perhaps nature was trying to tell me something.
 I stretched a bit and decided to meditate in the wind – calming my mind and warming my soul.
-At that moment freedom felt free and my mind flowed.
+In that moment, freedom felt free and my mind flowed.
 It was time to journal.

-My artistic trace was soon interrupted by a kind voice asking “May we join you?”
+My artistic trance was soon interrupted by a kind voice asking “May we join you?”
 I looked up to greet the brightest smile and most piercing blue eyes I had ever seen.
-Their names were Conny and Nora – and with the backdrop of the mountains I felt my heart jump.
+Their names were Conny and Nora – and contrasted with the backdrop of the mountains, I felt my heart jump.
 They asked me what I was writing.
-Nothing much I suppose.
+Nothing much, I suppose.
 I closed my journal to greet their smiles and aching backs.

 We chatted for an hour about life and travel.
 We shared advice about trekking.
 We said goodbye hoping our paths would cross again.
 I felt mused by their presence and drew the landscape – anxiously awaiting our next interaction.